 Joan Hassol’s Well Preserved has a recipe for Cranberry Orange Marmalade which doesn’t require all of that extra time, and since cranberries are in abundance around here (my mom has a friend who always gives her big bags of them), that’s the recipe I finally settled on.

-- 4 large oranges, unpeeled and cut up, with seeds removed
+- 4 large oranges, unpeeled and chopped (seeds removed)

-- 2 cups fresh or frozen unsweetened cranberries
+- 2 cups fresh or frozen whole cranberries

 - 1 cup water